-7. Summary and conclusion
+7. Summary and Conclusion

 In the preceding sections we have presented the basic tone sandhi system of Hakha Lai, as well as several possible analyses and interpretations.
-We started by considering two syllables in isolation, which suggested that the identified alternations could be accounted for by means of a small set of output constraints.
+We started by considering two syllables in isolation, which suggested that the identified alternations could be account for by means of a small set of output constraints.
 When longer sequences were considered, however, the OT account ran into difficulties.
-First, a right-to-left application of the RF rule, which converts /R-R-R/ to R-F-F, was shown to be selfcounterbleeding.
-Second, the realization of /R-R-F/ as R-F-F, rather than R-F-L, revealed a counterfeeding relation between the FL rule and the RF rule.
-In both cases opaque F-F sequences are produced which fail to become F-L by the FL rule.
+First, the realization of /R-R-F/ as R-F-F, rather than \R-F-L, revealed a counterfeeding relation between the FL rule and the RF rule.
+Second, a right-to-left application of the RF rule, which converts /R-R-R/ to R-F-F, was shown to be self-counterbleeding.
+In both cases opaque F-F sequences are produced which fail to become \F-L by the FL rule.

-After demonstrating the difficulties faced by a strictly output-driven account, we proposed a direct mapping analysis in §5, which has none of these difficulties.
+After demonstrating the difficulties faced by an output-driven account, we proposed a direct mapping analysis in §5, which has none of these difficulties.
 In §6 we then considered different interpretations of the tone rules.
-Up until this point we had assumed that both of the changes $F \rightarrow L$ and $R \rightarrow L$ involved the deletion of a H tone feature (HL, LH \rightarrow L), and that R \rightarrow F involved tonal metathesis (LH \rightarrow HL).
-In §6 we considered two possibilities involving intermediate stages: (i) input /LH/ first becomes H by delinking the L, and then HL by insertion of L on the other side of the H (since Hakha Lai does not permit H level tone); (ii) all three tone sandhi are spreading rules that produce HLH and LHL contours, which then simplify by H-delinking to HL and L, respectively.
+Up until this point we had assumed that both of the changes F L L), and that R and R L involved the deletion of a H tone feature (HL, LH F involved tonal HL).
+In §6 we considered two possibilities involving intermediate stages: (i) input metathesis (LH /LH/ first becomes H by delinking the L, and then HL by insertion of L on the other side of the H (since Hakha Lai does not permit H level tone); (ii) all three tone sandhi are spreading rules that produce HLH and LHL contours, which then simplify by H-delinking to HL and L, respectively.
 We stipulate that a three-level approach can certainly be made to work, whether by rules, direct mapping, or output constraints (whose ranking could vary between levels 1,2 vs. levels 2,3).
-If correct, NOJUMP stands out as the most interesting new constraint found in Hakha Lai.
-However, with (bidirectional) I/O SPREAD as an alternative, the resulting two-level OT analysis comes much closer to the direct-mapping analysis-which has the drawback of not explicitly referencing general constraints such as NOJUMP, SPREAD, MARKEDNESS, etc.
+While NoCP stands out as the most interesting new constraint found in Hakha Lai, it is still not clear how to make a two-level OT analysis account for the complex tonal interactions in this language in a non-stipulative way.
+Others will say that our analysis suffers by not explicitly incorporating the constraints which exert an effect in the language (NoCP, Markedness etc.).